stvorl/basyn/README.txt

                         and --local for PULL).
 In this case, the bitmap file will simply be updated by source device hashes, without writing any data to destination device.
                       - Can only be used with --mode=SYNC.
+       --reset-bitmap - Force reset (recreate) the bitmap file before sync.
+The existing bitmap will be truncated and started from scratch.
+Use this when you want to rebuild the bitmap completely, when switching to a different destination device, or when you suspect the bitmap is corrupted or destination changed unattendedly.
+Requires --bitmap option.
+                      You may also just delete bitmap file manually before running the script.

 Exit codes:
   0 - A-OK.
 Data is identical.
   1 - Command line parsing error (displayed).
 No data was changed.
   2 - Copy / sync error (displayed).
-Data may have partitially  changed on receiving device, no match guarantees.
+Data may have partially changed on receiving device, no match guarantees.

 EXAMPLES: